 Dachstein® Unisex Woolwear Indoor Wool Gloves for Cold Hands

-- They are full-finger warm gloves that are natural wool.
+- They are full-finger warm gloves that are made of natural wool.

 - Wool is naturally moisture-wicking and insulating, as well as quite flexible.